The Leading PR Awards for UK's Regions and Nations!

 Open to NextGen* Individuals in both consultancies and in-house teams.
 The winner will be recognised for an outstanding performance within their organisation and to the wider PR industry.
 Nominations for this award can be made by the individual themselves, a colleague, or employer.
 Organisations can enter any number of entries.

-*A NextGen individual is anyone under the age of 30 years old at the time of the final entry deadline on 20th March, 2024
+*A NextGen individual is anyone under the age of 30 at the time of the final entry deadline for the season, as stated in the entry toolkit.

 Contact Us